Notifications - University Health Plan (UHP)

-1) Recommended preventive care services delivered by SLUCare or Mercy network providers will be covered at 100% (no copays, no coinsurance, no deductibles will be applied).
+1) Recommended preventive care services delivered by SLUCare or Coventry network providers will be covered at 100% (no copays, no coinsurance, no deductibles will be applied).

 2) Dependent children can be covered to age 26 regardless of student, marital status or financial dependence.

 3) Lifetime and annual benefit limits have been eliminated.

 4) The UHP allows the designation of a primary care provider.
 Members have the right to designate any SLUCare or Mercy network primary care provider available to accept you or your family members.
 For children, a pediatrician may be designated as the primary care provider.